-Technologies used for genetic testing of Neuromuscular Disorders (NMD) can vary, and can include, but are not limited to, tests that evaluate variations in the genes, such as chromosome microarray and Next Generation Sequencing (NGS), as well as others that assess the gene products, such as gene expression arrays and microRNA analysis.
+Technologies used for genetic testing of Neuromuscular Disorders (NMD) vary, and can include, but are not limited to, tests that evaluate variations in the genes, such as chromosome microarray and Next Generation Sequencing (NGS), as well as others that assess the gene products, such as gene expression arrays and microRNA analysis.
 The number of genes evaluated can range from a single gene to the whole exome or genome of an individual.
 Results of genetic testing may assist individuals and healthcare providers with determining a diagnosis, prognosis, and identification of appropriate clinical interventions (Savarese et al., 2016; Piluso et al., 2011; and Ghaoui et al., 2015).
-This policy addresses genetic test panels with five or more genes for NMD.
-Neuromuscular diseases that typically present with a cardiomyopathy and are caused by a variant in a cardiomyopathy gene are addressed in the Medical Policy titled Genetic Testing for Cardiac Disease (for New Mexico Only) and those associated with Whole Exome Sequencing are addressed in the Medical Policy titled Mexico Only.
+This policy addresses genetic test panels including five or more genes for NMD.
+Neuromuscular diseases that typically present with a cardiomyopathy and are caused by a variant in a cardiomyopathy gene are addressed in the Medical Policy titled Genetic Testing for Cardiac Disease (for Idaho Only) and those associated with Whole Exome Sequencing are addressed in the Medical Policy titled Whole Exome and Whole Genome Sequencing (Non-Oncology Conditions) (for Idaho Only).